Find out if your product or service is eligible for an EU Ecolabel, how much a licence costs and how to apply for one.

-The EU Ecolabel is a voluntary mark you can use to show when a product or service has a reduced impact on the environment.
+The EU Ecolabel is a voluntary label you can use to show that your product or service meets a specific Europe-wide environmental standard.

 - an importer